Sheng Siong kidnapping

-On 8 January 2014, 79-year-old Ng Lye Poh (黄来宝 (Huáng Láibǎo)), the mother of the Sheng Siong supermarket chain's founder CEO, was kidnapped by two men for a S$20 million ransom (later reduced to S$2 million after some negotiations).
-The next day, shortly after the ransom was paid and Ng's release, the two kidnappers – Heng Chen Boon (王振文 (Wáng Zhènwén)) and Lee Sze Yong (李士荣 (Lǐ Shìróng)) – were arrested and charged with kidnapping for ransom, an offence that carries the death penalty in Singapore, where kidnapping was considered an extremely rare crime.
+On 8 January 2014, 79-year-old Ng Lye Poh (黄来宝 (N̂g Lâi-pó)), the mother of the Sheng Siong supermarket chain's founder CEO, was kidnapped by two men for a S$20 million ransom (later reduced to S$2 million after some negotiations).
+The next day, shortly after the ransom was paid and Ng's release, the two kidnappers – Heng Chen Boon (王振文; Pe̍h-ūe-jī: Hêng Tsíng-bûng) and Lee Sze Yong (李士荣) – were arrested and charged with kidnapping for ransom, an offence that carries the death penalty in Singapore, where kidnapping was considered an extremely rare crime.
 Eventually, one of the perpetrators, Heng, was jailed for three years on a reduced charge of abetting wrongful abduction, while Lee, who was the mastermind of the case, was found guilty of kidnapping for ransom and sentenced to life imprisonment and three strokes of the cane on 1 December 2016.

 Kidnapping of Ng Lye Poh

 Background of the kidnappers

 Lee Sze Yong, born in Singapore in 1972, worked as a salesman at a supermarket as of 2014.
 Lee, an only son of his family, first met his lover Heng Chen Boon (born in 1964) in the 1980s and before 2005, both men lived together with Lee's mother at Hougang for about ten years.
 Lee and Heng had once started a cleaning company in 1999 before it was terminated in 2001, and Lee went on to establish a computer software company for six years from 2006 to 2012.
 Heng, who worked as a credit card promoter, was declared bankrupt in 2005 and he spent eight years to discharge all his debts in August 2013.